audashen/audashen/README.md

 - ⚡ Fun fact: ...
 -->
 ### My name is Grigory Murygin.
-Beginner data analyst.
+Junior data analyst.
 Passionate about finding patterns and dependencies between different measuers by using a vast variety of analyzing data tools.
 A devoted learner of new skills and techniques used to bring more value through analyzing data.
 #### Databases:
 SQL
 #### Data analytics: